 A hundred years ago: great John Maclean comes home to the Clyde—part 3

 John Maclean was released from Peterhead Prison on Monday 2 December 1918.
 That evening he addressed a meeting of supporters at the Meatmarket Street Hall in Aberdeen.
 The following day, accompanied by his wife Agnes, he travelled by train to Glasgow.
-Despite Maclean’s desire to ‘get right home’, word had quickly spread of his release and a large crowd had gathered at Buchanan Street Station, many of whom had taken the afternoon off work.
+Despite Maclean’s desire to ‘get right home’, word of his release had quickly spread and a large crowd had gathered at Buchanan Street Station, many of whom had taken the afternoon off work.

 The temperature was mild for the time of year, around 11C, with a blanket of cloud and some light showers.
 The train’s arrival was delayed and in his memoirs Harry McShane, then a shop steward and member of the British Socialist Party, recalls Jimmy Johnstone, ‘the old rigger’ addressing the crowd while it waited.

 ‘He had great style; he wasn’t a deep thinker but he spoke real working-class language.
 Near the station were some tenement houses and Jimmy pointed to these ‘birdcages’ and started talking to the crowd about what they should fight for.
 Suddenly he grabbed a child out of its mother’s arms and shouted: “Will you fight for this?”
 It had a great emotional effect on the whole crowd.’